Same-Sex Marriage Laws in Arizona

-The Supreme Court issued a ruling resolving the national issue of whether same sex couples have a constitutional right to marry, along with all of the rights and responsibilities that come with the institution of marriage.
+The Supreme Court issued a ruling resolving the national issue of whether same-sex couples have a constitutional right to marry, along with all of the rights and responsibilities that come with the institution of marriage.

-These rights include the creation of community property, the right to inherit property of the other, and the financial obligation to financially support each other, and, presumably, the right to be covered on the other spouse’s group health insurance plan.
+These rights include the creation of community property, the right to inherit the property of the other, and the financial obligation to support each other financially, and, presumably, the right to be covered by the other spouse’s group health insurance plan.

-Same Sex Marriage Laws | What It All Means
+Marriage Laws For Same-Sex Couples | What It All Means

 They will be subject to the same laws that provide for the equitable division of their community property and debts, may face disputes regarding the payment of spousal maintenance, and will have to resolve custody and parenting time children who have been adopted by the parties or was born as a result of Artificial Reproductive Technology.